OP-TED/ted-xml-data-converter/development-methodology.md

 However, where there is a consistent and simple mapping between TED XML elements and eForms XML elements, the Push Model is used.
 This is because:
 * Push Model templates can be easier to understand
-* It supports abstraction into data maps for automatic XSLT template generation
 * Only one template is required if conversion is the same in multiple locations

 <br/>